 In 2007 Bethany was one of five finalists in the Gillet International Oboe Competition sponsored by the International Double Reed Society.
 She has also been featured twice on the McGraw Hill Young Artist Showcase on WQXR.

 She received a BM in oboe performance from the Eastman School of Music where she studied with Richard Killmer.
 She then continued her studies with David Walter at the Paris Conservatory with a Fulbright grant.

 Bethany plays a model M2 Marigaux oboe.

-When not at her reed desk or practicing, she is most often found at the local pottery studio or selling her ceramics at DC markets.
+When not at her reed desk or practicing, she is most often found in her pottery studio, teaching wheel classes at the District Clay Center, or selling her ceramics at DC markets.

 Bethany's Reed Shop Story

 Bethany began selling oboe reeds way back in 2004 to just her teacher's students.
 Word got out, more and more requests started coming in, new products were offered, and a website was built.
 Now, selling reeds has turned into a full-time job with customers spanning the globe.
 The daily problem-solving required in reed-making keeps things interesting, and building close relationships with her customers makes it gratifying.

 "Do you watch TV while you make reeds?"- Nope.
 Never.
 However, I listen to podcasts while I scrape blanks.
 You know, the usual This American Life and RadioLab, but my newest faves are Meet the Composer, Ear Hustle, and 99% Invisible.